progenetix/cancercelllines-web/docs/user-guide/index.md

 ![Biosamples table](img.png)

 We have geographical info about where the sample was processed.
-That can be visualized in the Biosamples Map tab.
+This data is geographically represented.
+Click "Geographical Map" to view it.
 This info is only available for CNV samples.

 ![Map of biosamples](map.png)